Best Neighborhoods to Stay in Madrid | Where To Stay in Madrid

 Even though Madrid is the capital of Spain, one of the most touristy countries in the world, the town remains a very affordable destination.
 As long as you pay attention to where you stay.
 Indeed the neighborhoods of Madrid and its prices vary a lot.

-The area hosts many hostels which are perfect for backpackers who want to make the most of their trip and their money.
+The area hosts many hostels which make it the best place to stay in Madrid for backpackers who want to make the most of their trip and their money.

 Best Hostals To Stay in La Latina, Madrid